-- F-345 Telecommunication services are to be encouraged as a means to mitigate the transportation impact of development and growth, including GHG emissions. - F-346 King County encourages the telecommunication service providers to engage in long-term planning for telecommunications construction, reconstruction and facility upgrades, including provisions to ensure that the system's capacity, design and equipment will allow users to take advantage of innovative uses, services and technology. - F-347 Telecommunication companies and the county should coordinate activities when facilities are being installed or road construction projects are scheduled. - F-348 Long-term planning for telecommunications systems by the telecommunication service providers should allow uninterrupted service during natural disasters. - F-349 Collocation of telecommunication facilities is encouraged to reduce the unnecessary proliferation of individual, single-user towers.
+- F-346 King County encourages the telecommunication service providers to engage in long-term planning for telecommunications construction, reconstruction and facility upgrades, including provisions to ensure that the system's capacity, design and equipment will allow users to take advantage of innovative uses, services and technology. - F-347 Telecommunication companies and the county should coordinate activities when facilities are being installed or road construction projects are scheduled. - F-348 Long-term planning for telecommunications systems by the telecommunication service providers should allow uninterrupted service during natural disasters. - F-349 Collocation of telecommunication facilities is encouraged to reduce the unnecessary proliferation of individual, single-user towers.
 Collocation shall be required unless an applicant can demonstrate to the satisfaction of the county that collocation on an existing tower is not feasible and not consistent with service quality and access. - F-350 Although visual impacts are always an important consideration in the decision to approve or deny a proposal, King County shall give greater weight to the visual impacts of telecommunication facilities proposed to be located on residentially-zoned lands or in the Rural Area.
-In addition, the visual impacts of proposals for an individual tower with a single user shall be given greater weight than proposals to collocate facilities.

-F-351 King County considers the placement of telecommunication facilities within street rights-of-way as the preferred alternative to the construction of facilities on private property.
+In addition, the visual impacts of proposals for an individual tower with a single user shall be given greater weight than proposals to collocate facilities. - F-351 King County considers the placement of telecommunication facilities within street rights-of-way as the preferred alternative to the construction of facilities on private property.
 Regulatory standards shall require placement in street rights-of-way, especially within residential neighborhoods and Rural Areas, unless such a location is not feasible or not consistent with service quality and access.